hallzy/tv-show-notification/README.md

 well.
 This column exists so that the script knows to go back and check these previous episodes as well as the new ones.

+#### Column G

+Column `G` is currently only used for cell `G1` which stores the commit hash that was found to be the most recent commit the last time the script ran.
+The script uses this value to check to see if an update has been made to the script since the last time you ran the script.

 ### Continuing with Instructions

 Now open the script from the first step.
 There is a line at the top of the file